Magnetometry with Broadband Microwave Fields in Nitrogen-Vacancy Centers in Diamond: Conclusion

 \section{Conclusion}

 We proposed a new approach to probe NV centers in diamond for magnetic field sensing using broadband MW pulses.
 We demonstrated that the time-domain transmitted MW field does carry information about the absorption and dispersion due the electronic and hyperfine states of NV centers which, consequently, allow us to develop a measure for the external magnetic field affecting these states.
-We utilized the minimization of the KL divergence to obtain a maximum likelihood estimate of the underlying magnetic field, yielding sensitivities that are below 1 nT/$\sqrt {Hz}$; down to the $\sim$1 nT levels we investigated, the analysis introduced no detectable systematic error.
-We also showed that neural network models can be trained to develop a direct prediction of the magnetic field with absolute errors on the order of 10 nT.
-Our approach can be further improved by optimizing the MW probe pulse shape and bandwidth.
+We utilized the minimization of the KL divergence to obtain a maximum likelihood estimate of the underlying magnetic field, yielding sensitivities that are on the order of 10~pT/$\sqrt {Hz}$; down to the $\sim$1~nT levels we investigated, the analysis introduced no detectable systematic error.
+Our approach can potentially be further improved by optimizing the MW probe pulse shape and bandwidth.
 We expect our approach to be extendable to vectorial magnetic detection.
-One key aspect of our proposed approach to highlight is that, unlike ODMR, we do not require a bias magnetic field, as our approach remains reliable down to magnetic fields of 0.1~G. Even though we require optical addressing of the NV ensemble for initial preparation and resetting after each measurement, we believe not requiring optical detection will help adoption of this approach for practical devices.
+One key aspect of our proposed approach to highlight is that, unlike ODMR, we do not require a bias magnetic field, as our approach remains reliable down to magnetic fields of 0.01~mT (or where strain-induced effects become dominant).
+We believe our broadband addressing proposal that simultaneously eliminates the optical detection requirement will help adoption of this approach for practical devices.

 {S\arabic{figure}}